wangzlab/Strain_ID_FL16S/README.md

 7. Optional parameters include: (1) -threads: number of threads for BLASTn search (default 1), (2) -coef: Pearson correlation coefficient cutoff (default 0.7), (3) -deviation: allowed deviations between observed and genuine 16S copy number ratios (default 0.3).

 8. The output.txt file is a table in which each line represents a pair of ASVs with 1) identical match to the 16S alleles of same bacterial genome, 2) showed correlation patterns across all samples and 3) in integral copy number ratio with the intragenomic 16S copy number ratio for the bacterial genome (±0.3).
+The corresponding bacterial species and strain information along with the matched intra-genomic 16S alleles are also shown.

 9. Note: If there are more than one pair of ASVs corresponding to the same genome (meaning there are more than two ASVs recovered from the genome), one can manually aggregate them into a single copy number ratio (i.e. SSU1:SSU2=2:1, SSU4:SSU1=3:1 => SSU4:SSU1:SSU2=6:2:1) and report the results.